-Under the Companion Animals Act, cats and dogs throughout NSW must be identified (by microchipping) by the time the animal is 12 weeks old.
 Once the animal is microchipped, these identification details are entered into the NSW Companion Animal Register.
 A certificate is then issued to the owner with the identification details.

 To register your pet you will need:

-1. The Lifetime Registration R2 form (available online here)
+- Lifetime Registration R2 form

-2. A certificate of microchipping or letter from your vet
+- a certificate of microchipping or letter from your vet

-3. Proof of de-sexing from your vet or a statutory declaration
+- proof of de-sexing from your vet or a statutory declaration

-4. Any documents which entitle you to a discount (for example pension card)
+- documents which entitle you to a discount (for example pension card)

 You must notify Council if any of the following circumstances occur:

-- Change of ownership/change of address or any other details within 14 days;
+- change of ownership, change of address or any other details within 14 days

-- Death of animal within 28 days in writing;
+- death of animal within 28 days in writing

-- Missing animal within 96 hours;
+- missing animal within 96 hours

-- If you sell or give away your animal a change of owner/details form must be completed and sent to Council.
+- if you sell or give away your animal, a change of owner/details form must be completed and sent to Council

 This change of owner details form (C3A) can be found on the Division of Local Government website.
 Do not give the certificate to the new owner, as you are responsible for the details to be changed.
 Penalties apply where changes to ownership are not notified.

-- $58 for a desexed cat or dog;
+- $58 for a desexed cat or dog

-- $58 for an entire or non-desexed cat or dog owned by registered breeder;
+- $58 for an entire or non-desexed cat or dog owned by registered breeder

 - $25 for a desexed cat or dog owned by an eligible pensioner.